DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Rule 20.
 (1) Under section 16148 of the code, MCL 333.16148, an individual

-seeking licensure or that is licensed shall complete training in identifying victims of
+seeking licensure or who is licensed shall have completed training in identifying victims

 (a) Training content must cover all the following: